cesarma/ng-hawksoft/README.md

 all the webapis can be tested through swagger

-Regarding with the question to escalate the app, there are different approaches Ny recommendation use MSMQ,Mrabbit (it is not supported on .net core)  or ServiceBus. in order to dosen't lose data.
+Regarding with the question to escalate the app, there are different approaches My recommendation use MSMQ,Mrabbit (it is not supported on .net core)  or ServiceBus. in order to dosen't lose data.

 The pagination work better if we use EF pagination the data, thought the webapi